Ovulation Midstream Tests Instructions for Use

 Once I see a positive result, when is the best time to have intercourse?
 Ovulation is likely to occur within 24-48 hours.
 This is the most fertile time.
 Sexual intercourse is advised within this time frame.

+I have received a positive result and had intercourse during these fertile days.
+I have not become pregnant.
+What shall I do?
 Many factors can affect your ability to become pregnant.
 Often you may need to use the test kit for 3-4 months.
 You and your partner should consult your physician if pregnancy is not achieved after 3-4 months.

+Will the amount of liquid I drink affect the result?
 We suggest that you limit your fluid intake for about two hours before you collect your urine.
 Because heavy intake of fluids prior to testing will dilute the hormone in your urine.

+Can test results be interpreted after more than 5 minutes?
 No. Test results must be read at 5 minutes.
 Though a positive result should not change for several days, a negative result may change to a false positive within minutes after the end of the testing period, which would not be an accurate reading.
 It is always best to read the results at the 5 minute testing period and then discard the test to avoid confusion.

 Can any medication or medical condition affect the result?
 Certain medical conditions and medications can adversely affect the performance of the test: for example if you are actually pregnant, have recently been pregnant, have reached menopause or have polycystic ovarian syndrome you may get a misleading result.
 This may also be true if you are taking fertility drugs containing Luteinizing Hormone or Human Chorionic Gonadotrophin (such as Pregnyl® and Profasi®).
 Clomiphene citrate (Clomid®) does not affect the tests, but may affect the length of your cycle and, therefore, when you should be testing.